 Tell us a little about your family

-What is the history of your ranch?
+What is the history of your farm?

 What kind of conservation work have you done on your operation?

 What, in terms of conservation work, is next for your operation?

 Our water is very limited during droughts and Travis is considering more drought tolerant crops.

 We’re also working with the San Carlos Irrigation District to have canals lined with concrete for more efficient water conservation and water delivery.

 What sort of technologies have you implemented on your farm and how have they changed over the years?

 Laser leveling, GPS which makes tractors more efficient because there is no overlapping, and GPS for better water efficiency.
 I’ve also utilized infrared technology in the past.
 During the 1980s, I worked for a company called Growers Pest Management.
 This company was working very closely with Don Garrett, who was then a Water Specialist with the University of Arizona.
 My job was to use an Infrared Gun and give irrigation recommendations based on figures provided by the UofA.
 This technology was in its infancy, so there was a huge learning curve taking place, but farmers using this service were reporting better water conservation practices.
 Even though the original Infrared Thermometers are pretty much history, it paved the way for this technology to be used in drones.
 We have used some drone technology but are not currently doing so.